tanmaytarush/Image_Generation_Service/README.md

-# diffuzers
+# Drishti
-## Web UI and deployable API
+## Web UI and deployable FAST-API

 ## Features available in the app:

 - text to image
 - image to image
-- instruct pix2pix
+- instruct pix2piX
-- textual inversion
-- inpainting
 - interrogator captioning

 ## Features available in the api:

 - text to image
 - image to image
-- instruct pix2pix
+- instruct pix2piX
-- textual inversion
-- inpainting
 - interrogator captioning